Close

 It’s important to keep your body moving throughout the day, whether it’s a family walk or a quick game to get the blood pumping.
 Increase physical activity to one or more hours a day and decrease recreational screen time to two or fewer hours per day.
 Explore the essentials about fitness, nutrition and active living.

 Exercise for your child can include school recess periods, hiking, playing sports or walking to and from school.
-It’s also important for children to build exercise into their virtual learning and homework routines.
+It’s also important for children who are homeschooled or learning virtually to build exercise into their routines.
 Being physically active and playing with your child is a wonderful opportunity to get exercise while being together.
 Take frequent breaks.
-Have a backyard relay race or play freeze tag, walk the dog, toss a Frisbee, schedule a 10-minute virtual dance party with a few friends, play a game of Duck, Duck, Goose or take a short bike ride to get the blood pumping and refresh your concentration.
+Have a backyard relay race or play freeze tag, walk the dog, toss a Frisbee, schedule a 10-minute dance party with a few friends, play a game of Duck, Duck, Goose or take a short bike ride to get the blood pumping and refresh your concentration.

 Explore these other kid-friendly resources: